BestTimesToVisit.com Logo

 culture

-Embrace the 'siesta' culture, especially on smaller islands or in less touristy towns.
-Many shops and businesses close for a few hours in the afternoon (roughly 2 PM to 5 PM), so plan your shopping or errands accordingly to avoid disappointment.
+Siesta is still a thing, especially in smaller towns.
+Many shops and businesses close for a few hours in the afternoon (roughly 2 PM to 5 PM).
+Plan your shopping or errands around this, or head to a cafe or the beach to relax until things reopen.

 packing